 ZS: Alright.
 Could you talk about where exactly you grew up at in Detroit and describe what living in that area was like while you were growing up and what the neighborhood was like and everything?

 WA: Two areas basically.
 When I first came in we lived in an apartment over on LaSalle and Elmhurst near Central High School, near Tuxedo.
-Apartment life was good although there wasn’t a whole lot of play space, but I had a few of friends over there and then we moved to Glenwood to West Buena Vista near Davison.
-I remember going to the old Avalon Theater, which used to be at Glenwood and Davison.
+Apartment life was good although there wasn’t a whole lot of play space, but I had a few of friends over there and then we moved to Linwood and LaSalle to West Buena Vista near Davison.
+I remember going to the old Avalon Theater, which used to be at Linwood and Davison.
 I used to go there every Saturday basically at that time.
 I used to go in the show for fifty cents and I would take bags full of goodies and you have two movies, cartoons and previews and we would stay in movies all day basically.
-So, Linwood I went to McCulloch elementary over there and nice neighborhood a lot of trees played football baseball in the streets and on playground.
+So, Linwood I went to McCulloch elementary over there and nice neighborhood a lot of trees played running, football, baseball in the streets and on playground.
 There was a time period in which folks could sit on their front porch and you could do what you want to do until the street lights came on.
-Street lights come on everybody had to be at the house … so Linwood, LaSalle, pretty much in the Dexter area.
+Street lights come on everybody had to be at the house.
+So Linwood, LaSalle, pretty much in the Dexter area.

 ZS: Dexter area, alright.
 Could you talk about where you went to college and what you studied in school and why you decided to study that?